-- The Hub will utilise wherever possible experts from the region to deliver technical assistance. - Peer to peer exchange will be used wherever possible to facilitate learning between countries. - Engagement with existing providers of technical expertise such as those already provided within CROP agencies, the Micronesian Centre for Sustainable Transport, the Pacific Centre for Renewable Energy and Energy Efficiency, the Regional Maritime Centre of Excellence, the Pacific Green Business Centre, the Pacific Business Resilience Council is critical to ensuring that the Hub can access the most relevant expertise. - The Hub will minimise wherever possible large regional meetings and trainings that are recognised as having limited lasting impact on capacity development, are expensive and generate significant emissions. - The Hub will strengthen existing information and knowledge management systems (the Pacific Climate Change Portal and the Pacific Regional Data Repository for Sustainable Energy) to ensure regular and ongoing communication of activities. - The Hub will utilise facilitated email exchanges (such as the Pacific Solution Exchange), newsletters, webinars, social media, existing communities of practice and other virtual methods to share information and promote engagement in key topics of interest.

-- The Hub will provide a simple, flexible and responsive mechanism for requesting support. - The Regional Technical Support Mechanism will be revamped to provide the overarching mechanism for procuring any technical assistance that cannot be provided by countries or partners to the Hub. - The Hub will have a key role in coordinating technical assistance relevant to NDCs.
+- The Hub will utilise wherever possible experts from within the region to deliver technical assistance. - Peer to peer exchange will be used wherever possible to facilitate learning between countries. - Internships and attachments of young graduates from within the PICs will be used where possible to strengthen long term national capacity. - Engagement with existing providers of technical expertise such as those already provided within CROP agencies, the Micronesian Centre for Sustainable Transport, the Pacific Centre for Renewable Energy and Energy Efficiency, the Regional Maritime Centre of Excellence, the Pacific Green Business Centre, the Pacific Business Resilience Council and others - is critical to ensuring that the Hub can access the most relevant expertise. - The Hub will minimise wherever possible large regional meetings and trainings that are recognised as having limited lasting impact on capacity development, are expensive and generate significant emissions. - The Hub will strengthen existing information and knowledge management systems (such as the Pacific Climate Change Portal and the Pacific Regional Data Repository for Sustainable Energy amongst others) to ensure regular and ongoing communication of activities. - The Hub will utilise facilitated email exchanges (such as the Pacific Solution Exchange), newsletters, webinars, social media, existing communities of practice and other virtual methods to share information and promote engagement in key topics of interest. - The Hub will provide a simple, flexible and responsive mechanism for requesting support. - The Regional Technical Support Mechanism (RTSM) will be revamped to provide the overarching mechanism for procuring any technical assistance that cannot be provided by countries or partners to the Hub.
+Emphasis will be placed on expanding the roster of experts available and ensuring sector-specific experts with knowledge of the region are available. - The Hub will have a key role in coordinating technical assistance relevant to NDCs.
 Upon receiving a request for support it will be screened to ensure that it is not currently being addressed under an existing initiative.
 Existing partners and Hub staff will be approached first to determine whether the request can be met from within the Hub and partner resources.
-Where this is not possible the RTSM will be used to procure external support. - The Hub will seek to leverage access to expertise through its partners including the NDC partnership.
+Where this is not possible the RTSM will be used to procure external support. - The Hub will seek to leverage access to expertise through its partners including the NDC Partnership.